Kamchatka Peninsula: Geology, earthquakes and volcanoes

 The Kamchatka River and the surrounding central side valley are flanked by large volcanic belts containing around 160 volcanoes, 29 of them still active.
 The peninsula has a high density of volcanoes and associated volcanic phenomena, with 19 active volcanoes included in the six UNESCO World Heritage List sites in the Volcanoes of Kamchatka group, most of them on the Kamchatka Peninsula, the most volcanic area of the Eurasian continent, with many active cones.
 The Kamchatka Peninsula is also known as the "land of fire and ice".

 The highest volcano is Klyuchevskaya Sopka (4,750. m), the largest active volcano in the Northern Hemisphere.
-Many have highly symmetrical cones and Kronotsky is viewed by volcanologists Robert and Barbara Decker as a prime candidate for the world's most beautiful volcano.
+Many have highly symmetrical cones, and Kronotsky is viewed by volcanologists Robert and Barbara Decker as a prime candidate for the world's most beautiful volcano.
 Somewhat more accessible are the three volcanoes visible from Petropavlovsk-Kamchatsky: Koryaksky, Avachinsky, and Kozelsky.
 In the center of Kamchatka is the Valley of Geysers, which was partly destroyed by a massive mudslide in June 2007.

-These volcanic features are the site of occurrence of certain extremophile micro-organisms that can survive in extremely hot environments.

 Owing to the Kuril–Kamchatka Trench, deep-focus seismic events and tsunamis occur fairly commonly.
-A pair of megathrust earthquakes occurred off the coast on October 16, 1737, and on November 4, 1952, with magnitudes of ≈9.3 and 8.2 respectively.
+A pair of megathrust earthquakes occurred off the coast on October 17, 1737, and on November 5, 1952, with magnitudes of ≈9.3 and 9.0 respectively.
 A chain of more shallow earthquakes were recorded as recently as April 2006.
 A significant 7.7-magnitude earthquake with a shallow depth of 10 km occurred in the Pacific Ocean, 202 km east-southeast of Nikolskoye, on July 18, 2017.
+An 8.8-magnitude earthquake with a depth of 21 km occurred in the Pacific Ocean, 119 km east-southeast of Petropavlovsk-Kamchatsky, on July 30, 2025 (July 29 UTC).